rebeccahammm/Hyper-heuristics-for-the-Location-Routing-Problem/README.md

 This prints a value indicating the infeasibility of a solution

     sol.printSolution()
-This prints the routes taken, hubs opened, Objective Value, Total infeasibility and individual constraint violations of a solution.
+This prints the routes taken, hubs opened, objective value, total infeasibility and individual constraint violations of a solution.

 ## heuristic_methods.py-
  This file contains Low-Level heuristics used within the hyper-heuristics.